Self-Assured Leaders and Empowered Teams: A noteworthy Correlation

 What do you think Building Empowered Teams is about?- how you act, how you push your team to take the less-travelled road, how you praise, appreciate, share credit for an achievement, how you give autonomy, create a collaborative competent environment, listen, follow transparency in sharing information, build trust amongst the team, provide the team with larger goals and let them figure out the detailed plan and how you build a culture of respect, trust and accountability.

 Yes, these are incredibly important considerations, but they are not as uncomplicated in practical application as I stated.
-Let’s see how a self-assured leader adds the magic to these essentials:

 1. Self-Awareness, Reflection and Regulation